Your doctor may ask you to keep a record of your child's

 Where do your child's tantrums usually occur?

 Do they ever occur at school?

 during a temper tantrum?
-How intense is his or her behavior during the
+How intense is the behavior?

-do you do during your child's tantrum?
+do you do during a tantrum?
 How do you feel when your child is

 having a temper tantrum?